sandypiropo/sandypiropo/README.md

 - Hi There

-   Currently, I am a student of systems analysis and development.
+- Currently, I am a student of systems analysis and development.
-I'm learning python and improving my knowledge in HTML5 and CSS3.
+- I'm learning python and improving my knowledge in Javascript, HTML5 and CSS3.

 <div>